dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 ### Implementing notification entities

-Notification entities make use of the <xref:System.ComponentModel.INotifyPropertyChanging> and <xref:System.ComponentModel.INotifyPropertyChanged> interfaces, which are part of the .NET basic class library (BCL).
+Notification entities make use of the <xref:System.ComponentModel.INotifyPropertyChanging> and <xref:System.ComponentModel.INotifyPropertyChanged> interfaces, which are part of the .NET base class library (BCL).
 These interfaces define events that must be fired before and after changing a property value.
 For example:

 <!--
     public class Blog : INotifyPropertyChanging, INotifyPropertyChanged